alanng10/class-lang/Doc/Article/Word/a.md

 Word "int" has meaning that is integer.

+Word "string" has meaning that is char list.

 Word "case" has meaning that is one of discrete choices.

 Word "refer" has meaning that is declaration.